rca(1) General Commands Manual rca(1)

 etc).
 There are also unit conversions available (i2mm, oz2g, f2c,

-help (or ?) command.
-The top two elements on the stack, in HP
+and more).
+The top two elements on the stack, in HP tradition,

-tradition, are sometimes referred to in the documentation as x and
+are sometimes referred to in the documentation as x and y, but not

-y, but not literally within the program itself with one exception:
+literally within the program itself with two exceptions: the

-of stack just previous to the most recently executed operator.
+at the top and next-to-top of stack, just previous to the most

 INFIX NOTATION